-Why is Greece the safest place to visit in the Covid-19 era?
-Well, besides its successful track record of effectively restricting the spread of the virus and its extensive “Stay Safe” action plan, Greece is blessed to be a country with nearly 300 sun-filled days a year and very mild weather all year round.
-So, this makes it very easy to do mostly everything travel related outside and at the same time be safe.
+Why is Greece the safest place to visit in the post-Covid era (and before for that matter)?
+Well, besides its successful track record during the pandemic, Greece is blessed with at least 300 sun-filled days a year and very mild weather all year round.
+So, this makes it very easy to do mostly everything travel related outside and at the same time feel safe.

 What can I do in Greece and keep safe distances?

 Do it all outdoors, of course!